rmwferguson/markdown-cv/index.md

 * Analytical chemistry for researchers (Canﬁeld, November 2010)

 ## Conferences

+### Conference proceedings

+__RMW Ferguson__, F Coulon, R Villa: Influence of glycerol overload on microbial communities in anaerobic digesters.
+4th International Conference on Engineering for Waste and Biomass Valorisation, Porto; 09/2012

 ### Presentations

 __European Aerosol Conference__ (2017)  Zurich.
 The bioaerosol bacterial microbiome at urban, agricultural, and industrial sites: Exposure, size fraction and composition.